This has no digestive organs, and gets no food but from the fire, in which it constantly renews its scaly skin. The

 salamander, which renews its scaly skin in the fire, --for virtue. ~Leonardo Da Vinci

 Both peacocks and salamanders have a rich mythological heritage.
 Salamanders hold a rich cultural heritage in folklore, mythology, alchemy, and heraldry.

-The Peacock and Salamanders panel is 8 x 24 inches, on three 8-inch or four 8 x 6 inch tiles.
+The Peacock and Salamanders panel is 8 x 30 inches, on five 8 x 6 inch tiles.